 How to cure the gourd:

-- Scrape the dry, flaky material form the inside of the gourd with a spoon.
+- Scrape the dry, flaky material from the inside of the gourd with a spoon.

 - Fill the gourd with loose yerba mate.

 - Pour in hot water.

 - Let the gourd sit for 24 hours.

 - Empty the gourd and scrape inside again.